"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 Mercy without justice becomes enabling: avoiding conflict, lacking boundaries, unable to protect the innocent.
 The Pushover (passive shadow) calls it keeping the peace.
 His "mercy" allows injustice and harm to flourish.

 The Peacemaker holds both.
 He names what is wrong and extends compassion.
 He enforces boundaries and believes in redemption.
 The Judge must soften into compassion.
 The Pushover must find his backbone and call out wrongdoing.
-Through this integration, he guides others toward healthy accountability, offering a path toward growth and repair.
-He helps people trust that making amends is possible, and that correction can happen without humiliation.
+Through this integration, he guides others toward healthy accountability.
+He offers a path toward growth and repair.
+He helps people trust that making amends is possible.
+Correction can happen without humiliation.

 The Peacemaker's Approach to Conflict

-Conflict is natural.
-It can be constructive when handled well.
+Conflict is natural and can be constructive when handled well.
 The Peacemaker doesn't try to end all conflict.
 He ensures conflicts serve justice and promote growth.

 Key principles: